prism-os/docs/docs/welcome.md

 ---
-id: doc1
+id: welcome
-title: Latin-ish
+title: Welcome
-sidebar_label: Example Page
+sidebar_label: Welcome
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.